2vcps/docker-pets-giphy/README.md

 # Docker Pets with Giphy
-> written for `chrch/docker-pets:1.1`
+> written for `jowings/docker-pets:0.1`

-Docker Pets is a simple application that's useful for testing out features of Docker Datacenter.

-If you are interested in a guide on how to demo Docker Pets on the Universal Control Plane then check out [this tutorial](https://github.com/mark-church/docker-pets/blob/master/DEMO-DDC.md).

-If you are interested in contributing to Docker pets please check out the [Release Notes & Roadmap.](https://github.com/mark-church/docker-pets/blob/master/ROADMAP.md).
+original demo found at https://github.com/mark-church/docker-pets/

+This is a fork to practice changing app.py (the python code) and roll the changes to the docker stack with Swarm

 Docker-Pets-Giphy is comprised of two images: